th2-net/th2-common-j/README.md

     1. rabbitMq.json - configuration for RabbitMQ
     2. mq.json - configuration for MessageRouter
     3. grpc.json - configuration for GrpcRouter
-    4. cradle.json - configuration for cradle
+    4. cradle.json - confidential configuration for cradle
+    5. cradle_manager.json - non confidential configuration for cradle
-    5. custom.json - custom configuration
+    6. custom.json - custom configuration

     The second group:
     * --namespace - the namespace in Kubernetes to search config maps